tungcnn/DnD-GameMaster-AI-Agent/README.md

 ```

 This step:
-- ✅ Downloads all SRD files from Google Drive
-- ✅ Ingests 319 spells into SQLite
+- ✅ Ingests 319 spells from CSV into SQLite
-- ✅ Ingests 12 classes into SQLite
+- ✅ Ingests 12 classes from CSV into SQLite
-- ✅ Uploads embeddings to ChromaDB for semantic search
+- ✅ Uploads pre-generated embeddings to ChromaDB for semantic search

 **Note**: This only needs to be run once (or when you want to refresh the data).